david-phillips/hat/README.md

 page_title('Favorite Prolog Books').
 ```

--The matching clauses must have an arity of 1.
+- The matching clauses must have an arity of 1.
--The argument of the clause must expect an unbound variable.
+- The argument of the clause must expect an unbound variable.

 The job of the clause is to bind its argument variable to a
 value that will get placed into the template's markup.